These are some general notes on Cinder's implementation on the Microsoft Windows platform.

 0x0601 maps to Windows 7.
 To target a different version of Windows, you'll need to modify this variable in both your application and Cinder itself, and rebuild Cinder.

-Cinder supports Visual Studio 2013 and 2015, including the free Community editions of both.
-As of this writing Cinder ships with only VC 2013 projects, but these can be used with 2015 without modification.
-Furthermore, the v140 toolset is fully supported, meaning you can optionally upgrade to the native 2015 toolset.
+Cinder supports Visual Studio 2015 and Visual Studio 2017, including the free Community editions of both.
+As of this writing Cinder ships with only VC 2015 projects, but these can be used with 2017 without modification.
+Furthermore, the v141 toolset is fully supported, meaning you can optionally upgrade to the native 2017 toolset.
 If you do so, you'll want to make sure you've built Cinder with the same.

 In addition to the normal Debug and Release build configurations, Cinder also ships with Debug_ANGLE and Release_ANGLE variants.
 ANGLE, which stands for Almost Native Graphics Library, is an implementation of OpenGL ES in terms of DirectX.
 This can be useful for supporting machines where OpenGL drivers can't be guaranteed or are of poorer quality than DirectX.
 TinderBox can setup your project to use ANGLE.

 In some instances, it can be useful to modify libcinder's preprocessor flags without requiring direct modification of its project.
-For example, tying your application to a specific version of Cinder via a git submodule.
+This is particularly useful when using Cinder in a project via a git submodule.
 Some common cases include the

-- To enable this, you need to add cinder.vcxproj to your main project's solution file.
-This is can be a usefl thing to do in its own right when working on a large project, as it allows you direct navigation of Cinder's codebase from within your application.
+- To use this technique you need to add cinder.vcxproj to your main project's solution file.
+This can be convenient in its own right when working on a large project, as it allows direct navigation of Cinder's codebase from within your application.

 - cinder.vcxproj is configured to search for a file called